LeonardoPollina/ML_project_2/README.md

     └── ReadME.md

 ## Notebooks folder
-In this folder, there are notebooks that show our main training procedures.
-They could be runned, but this is not suggested because of the long computational time that may be required.
+In this folder, there are the notebooks showing our main training procedures.
+These notebooks have already been run to avoid a waste of time for the reader.

 <ul>
 <li><b>Logistic_regression.ipynb</b></li>

-Here it is shown the training procedure in order to find the best hyperparameters (degree of polynomial expansion and regularization parameter) of the regularized logistic regression.
-We used this classifier only at the very beginning, to have a starting F1-score to compare with the more advanced (and computational demanding) NN models.
+This notebook shows the training procedure to find the best hyperparameters (degree of polynomial expansion and regularization parameter) of the regularized logistic regression.
+This classifier was used only at the beginning to have a starting F1-score to compare with the more advanced (and computational demanding) CNN models.

 <li><b>FINAL_MODEL_PROTOTYPE </b></li>
-This notebook shows the training procedure that we applied (80/20 train/validation), applied on our best model.
+This notebook shows the training procedure we applied (80/20 train/validation) to our best model.
+TO ADD WHICH MODEL THIS IS

 <li><b>ONE_NEURON_PROTOTYPE </b></li>
-This notebook shows the training procedure that we applied (80/20 train/validation), applied on one of the models that we tried among the ones with only one neuron in the final layer.
+This notebook shows the training procedure we applied (80/20 train/validation) to a model among those implemented with only one neuron in the output layer.
 </ul>

 ## src folder

 <ul>
 <li><b>utilities.py</b>
-    These functions are general utilities that do not rely on the class <code>MODEL_CLASS()</code>; the file is divided in sub-sections.
+    These functions are general utilities that do not rely on the class <code>MODEL_CLASS()</code>; the file is divided in the following sub-sections.
     <ul>
-        <li><b>Given functions:</b></li> This section contains the functions that we used but that have not been implemented by us.
-This functions have been given along with the project description, or throughout the course laboratories.
+        <li><b>Given functions:</b></li> This section contains the functions given with the project or throughout the course laboratories.
         <li><b>Add-section(s?):</b></li> bla bla bla bla.
-        <li><b>Post-processing:</b></li> Functions used to manipulate the prediction in order to improve the F1-score.
-We tried to apply some "continuity" criteria to improve our prediction.
+        <li><b>Post-processing:</b></li> Functions used to improve the F1-score given by the prediction.
+Some intuitive "continuity" criteria regarding the streets were applied.
     </ul>
     </li>
 <li><b>training_and_prediction.py</b></li>
     These functions rely on the class <code>MODEL_CLASS()</code>.
-As the name of the file suggests, these methods are used to train a Keras model, generate a prediction and handle the prediction results.
+These methods are used to train a Keras model, to generate a prediction and to handle the prediction results.
 <li><b>f1_score.py</b></li>
     In Keras 2.0, F1-score has been removed from the available <code>metrics</code> of the sequential model's <code>compile</code> function.
-We implemented in this file our customed F1-score metric starting from the functions of the old version of Keras.
+In this file our customized F1-score metric was implemented, based on the F1-score functions  of the old version of Keras.
-    <br><b>NOTE</b>: This can be only used in the case of a model with one unit in the final layer.
+    <br><b>NOTE</b>: This can only be used in the case of a model with one neuron in the output layer.
 <li><b>logistic_utilities.py</b></li>
-    These are the functions used in order to train the logistic model.
+    These are the functions used in order to train the logistic regression model.
 </ul>

 ## models folder
-Here you can find some of the models that we tried.
-The models are defined using a class called <code>MODEL_CLASS()</code>, and according to the attributes and the methods of this class different models can be defined.
+Here you can find some of the models we tried.
+These models are defined using a single class called <code>MODEL_CLASS()</code>.
+According to the definition of its attributes, different models can be implemented.
 <ul>
     <li><b>nome_modello_finale.py:</b></li>
-    This is our final model
+    This is our final model.
+DESCRIPTION?
     <li><b>One_unit_model.py:</b></li>
-    This is an example of a model that has only one unit in the final layer.
-At this level, the main differences are 2: the returned label of the function <code>MinibatchGenerator(X,Y)</code> are categorical with 2 classes, and the <code>metrics</code> include our function to compute F1-score.
+    This is an example of a model that has only one neuron in the output layer.
+The two main differences with the final model are the following: the returned label of the function <code>MinibatchGenerator(X,Y)</code> is binary\ and the F1-score is computed among the <code>metrics</code>.
     <li><b>Recurrent_model.py:</b></li>
-    An example of one of the models that we tried involving skip connections (i.e. recurrent neural network).
+    This is an example of one of the models we tried involving skip connections (i.e. recurrent neural network).
 </ul>